AtulJaizz/Weather-App/README.md

 # Weather-App
-Weather app with the help HTML ,CSS , JavaScript
+Weather app with the help of HTML ,CSS , JavaScript